The Clearance Shelf

 how they were the best

-of the lot at 2/3rds off
+of the lot at two-thirds off

 and when they seem

-to stir to ask in whispers
+to stir to inquire

 about the others

-you offer how maybe
+by suggesting how maybe

-you'll make another trip
+i'll make another trip

 take a second look